- General ASA24 Information

 Can the ASA24 system be downloaded onto a laptop or other electronic device?

 No, the ASA24 system is a web-based program and is not downloadable to be completed offline.
 A Respondent must be connected to the internet to complete a record or recall.

 What study sample size can be accommodated by the ASA24 system?

 The ASA24 system was designed to manage multiple, large epidemiologic studies simultaneously.
-Should a Researcher wish to use the ASA24 system for a very large study (i.e., thousands of Respondents), it is advisable to arrange the timing of recalls and records so that not all Respondents are attempting to access the system on the same days.
+Currently, the system can support up to 300 Respondents entering data at any one time, though increased capacity is expected in 2019.
+Should a Researcher wish to use the ASA24 system for a very large study (i.e., thousands of Respondents), it is advisable to arrange the timing of recalls and records so that not all Respondents are attempting to access the system concurrently.

-Information on the scheduling of recalls is detailed in the Researcher Instructions.
-Please contact the ASA24 Help Desk if you have a need for a high volume of concurrent users.
-The Researcher Website is not currently optimized to manage a large number of Respondents (more than 10,000) within a single study.
-Please contact the ASA24 Help Desk to discuss management strategies.
+Please contact the ASA24 Help Desk if you have a need for a high volume of concurrent users to discuss management strategies.

 How many recalls or records can be completed by each Respondent?